-- A copy of a valid passport (with translation, if necessary) or a National Identity card (NRIC), confirming that you meet the age and citizenship criteria - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date) - Evidence that you have been resident in Singapore for five of the last ten years e.g. school records - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL /IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can write and upload a brief letter requesting a waiver to this requirement.
-Your letter should explain how you meet the requirements for a waiver, and include any relevant evidence. - To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website. - If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - Copies of your Secondary/High School Certificates, such as O-Level certificates, A-Level certificates and/or Diplomas - If you have completed National Service, copies of any certificates received as part of your service. - You will need to complete the CV section of the application form.
+- Official documents such as your birth certificate, passport, National Registration Card etc. to demonstrate your geographical background and prove that you meet the age requirements. - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date).
+If your official transcript is not in English, you must submit both (i) the original official document issued by your institution and (ii) an official translation into English - Evidence and details of your secondary education such as secondary/high school transcripts and/or certificates. - You will need to provide the details of an appropriate nominator who is willing to submit a nomination letter for you: - i.
+Your nominator should be a senior official at your university, such as the President, Dean, Rector, Vice-Provost or other official responsible for graduate scholarships.
+Please note you cannot nominate yourself. - ii.
+You will need to register your nominator's name and email address in the application form.
+They will then receive an email invitation through which they can submit their nomination letter. iii.
+You must ask the permission of your nominator before registering their details in the application form. - iv.
+You should send the Guidance for Nominating Institutions to your nominator.
+Please also read this document yourself for further details on nominations. - v.
+You will not be able to submit your application without a submitted nomination.
+Ensure you register their details early to ensure they have time to submit by the deadline on 01 August 2024. - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL / IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can write and upload a letter requesting a waiver to this requirement.
+Your letter should explain how you meet the requirements for a waiver and include any relevant evidence. - o To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the University website.

+- If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be deemed incomplete and not considered by the selection committee for the Scholarship. - You will need to complete the CV section of the application form.
 This will allow you to add the details of any experience, awards, skills and activities that would usually be included in a curriculum vitae (CV).
 The form will provide you with further guidance about what to include and while you should include as much information as possible (within the limits of the form) we understand that not all applicants will have experience across all of these areas.
-The CV section covers the following areas and you may add up to 5 entries for each: - Professional/research experience - o Volunteering, community involvement and leadership experience - o Publications and presentations - o Awards, prizes and scholarships - o Skills, hobbies and extra-curricular activities
+The CV section covers the following areas and you may add up to 5 entries for each: - Professional/research experience - Volunteering, community involvement and leadership experience - o Publications and presentations - o Awards, prizes and scholarships - o Skills, hobbies and extra-curricular activities